Shechem Sacred to Osiris

 Shechem and its surrounding lands were given as a Levitical city to the Kohathites.”

-One interesting notion is that Shechem was the place of the great tree of Moreh often translated as ‘plain’ of Moreh.
+One interesting notion is that Shechem was the place of the great tree of Moreh often translated as the ‘plain’ of Moreh.
 This tree is thought to be a terebinth tree.
 The terebinth tree resembles the ‘Gum Arabic Tree’ (Vachellia nilotica) aka the thorn tree.
 Vachellia nilotica which was the tree of life to the Egyptians.
 According to Wiki: “The exudate gum of this tree is known as gum arabic and has been collected from the pharaonic times for the manufacture of medicines, dyes and paints.”
 This tree was especially sacred to Osiris, the god of Sechem or the underworld.

 Acacia Nilotica is portrayed hugely in Egyptian mythology.
 It is referred to as the tree of life, and from under this tree the first gods of Egypt were born.
 Osiris, god of the underworld, rebirth and the spirit was also born from an Acacia Nilotica tree.
 Osiris is also believed to live inside the spirit of all Acacia Nilotica trees.